zayndamji/project-generator/README.md

 # bash generate.sh uninstall
 # bash generate.sh update
 ```
-For more a advanced description please refer to the man page
+For more a advanced description please refer to the man page.
 ```console
 $ man generate.sh
 ```